The best charcoal scrubs to try for that ultimate skin detox

 Image: Courtesy Beauty Bay

-Yet another charcoal scrub that would make a great addition to your exfoliation routine is the RITUALS… Homme scrub has a purifying effect on the skin.
-Ginseng + Purify Complex in it ensure an effective cleanse and exfoliation that leads to a refreshed complexion.
+Yet another charcoal scrub that would make a great addition to your exfoliation routine is the RITUALS… Homme scrub that has a purifying effect on the skin.
+Its Ginseng + Purify Complex ensures an effective cleanse and exfoliation that leads to a refreshed complexion.
 It is also formulated with natural charcoal to draw out impurities and ageing skin cells thereby allowing the pores to breathe.

 Image: Courtesy Feel Unique